zzzprojects/docs/entityframework-extensions.net/pages/documentations/command-interception-in-ef-core.md

 The high-level goal for the interception feature is to allow external code to observe and potentially intercept EF operations.

  - Anytime Entity Framework sends a command to the database this command can be intercepted by application code.
- - Using this approach, you can capture a lot more information transiently without having to untidy your code.
+ - Using this approach, you can capture a lot more information transiently without having to mess up your code.
  - EF6 provides a dedicated logging API that can make it easier to do logging.
  - In this article, we will cover how to use the Entity Framework's interception feature directly for logging.